 While studying law at the University of Western Ontario, Peter was a member of various student organizations aimed at providing legal assistance to the community.
 As a member of Pro Bono Students Canada, Peter provided legal research for non-profit organizations.
 As a member of the first-ever Western Intellectual Property Clinic, Peter performed research and drafted advice on topics touching copyright, patents and trademarks.
 Finally, as a member of the Family Law Clinic, Peter drafted pleadings for low-income parties in family law proceedings.

 After completing law school, Peter returned to Hanover to complete his articling requirements at Hicks & Hicks and was called to the Ontario Bar in the fall of 2012.
-Peter is now practicing as a lawyer at Hicks & Hicks, concentrating in the area of Family Law.
+Peter is now practicing as a lawyer at Hicks & Hicks, focusing in the areas of Family Law and Criminal Law.